Inet 001 - Codename Mono - Part XIV; Finished

 CPU: EK Supreme HF

-And copious amounts of mixed Bitspower fittings (41 in total I think).
+And copious amounts of mixed Bitspower fittings (quite a bit over 50 I think).

 And I got the green light for release, here we go.